-Our school has a distinctively Christian character and ethos which is central to our school mission statement.
-Christian values underpin all that we do inside school and how we treat each other.
+Our school has a distinctively Christian character and ethos which is central to our school vision statement.
+Our Christian values of dignity, hope, service, justice, love and forgiveness underpin all that we do inside school and how we treat each other.
 We put spiritual development at the heart of the curriculum.
 The Christian distinctiveness is explicit and implicit throughout school life, relationships and the curriculum.
 All members of the school community should experience Christianity through the life of the school, as well as through the taught curriculum.
-The key Christian principles that underpin both Christian values (and British values) are:

 Religious Education (RE) is treated as a core subject in Horsell C of E Junior School.